 The ACA requires plans sold through the [insert name of state exchange] to include vision coverage for children, so children’s vision benefits are included in plans through the [insert name of state exchange].
 Dental benefits are treated differently.
 The ACA lets insurance companies offer health plans through the [insert name of state exchange] that don’t include children’s dental benefits as long as the [insert name of state exchange] offers a stand-alone dental plan that includes a children’s (pediatric) dental benefit.

 Plans aren’t required to include dental or vision coverage for adults, but a plan can choose to include these benefits as part of its coverage.
-Check a plan’s SBC to learn if the plan includes dental or vision coverage for adults.
+Check a plan’s Summary of Benefits and Coverage (SBC) to learn if the plan includes dental or vision coverage for adults.

 Some insurance companies may offer stand-alone dental plans through the [insert name of state exchange].
 Check the [insert name of state exchange] website at [insert link] for more information.